ylhyra/ylhyra_content/data/Vísur_Vatnsenda-Rósu.md

         "meaning": "I mourn you most of all people"
       },
       "s_o9s256": {
-        "meaning": "with a flood of tears"
+        "meaning": "worn down by a flood of tears"
       },
       "s_o9s26": {
         "meaning": "Oh, those pretty stones"